thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-2/index.md

 ---
 title: "Perspective 2: Connect"
-description: A comprehensive guide to understand this perspective.
+description: I need to please others so they give me what I need to survive.
 author: Conrad Lin
 tags: ["guide"]
 programType: knowledge